Jefuerte/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+React js is a library that is part of javascript.
+React makes it easier for developers to change data with much simpler code.
 1. Describe component state.
+component state is how an object renders and behaves
 1. Describe props.
+props are arguments passed into react components
-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+1. What are side effects, and how do you sync effects in a React component to changes of certain state or props? side effects are anything that affects outside the scope of a function. we can sync side effects by importing it next to react import in curly braces and then we call it in a function